Florida Museum of Natural History: Malacology

 The shell of the tiger top snail, Calliostoma tigris, from New Zealand.

 The mollusk collection was initiated through the efforts of T. van Hyning, the first director of the museum, and was small and composed mostly of local taxa until 1965.
+In 1966, the department became a distinct curatorial unit with the hiring of Fred G. Thompson as the first Curator of Malacology.
 In 1973, the mollusk collection consisted of 22,174 cataloged lots and ranked 19th in the US.
 The collection has grown rapidly since, through numerous field surveys and acquisition of relinquished collections.
-Since 2000, Malacology has also hosted a growing collection of non-molluscan marine invertebrates.
-About 100,000 species of mollusks are known, and the collection holds over 30,000 species among 400,000 lots of specimens.
+Since 2000, the malacology department has also hosted a growing collection of non-molluscan marine invertebrates.
+As of 2025, the department had nearly 580,000 specimen-lots of close to 3 million specimens, covering 30,000 species.
 Over 300,000 lots are now databased and accessible online.
 The collection is among the five largest in the US, and one of the most rapidly growing.
-It is second largest mollusk collection in the world in online accessibility.
+It is the second largest mollusk collection in the world in online accessibility.

 The collection is especially strong in regional taxa.
 Malacology has one of the largest collections of terrestrial and freshwater mollusks from the southeastern US.
-Overall marine mollusks comprise 38% of cataloged holdings; freshwater species make up 18% and terrestrial taxa 44%.
-Gastropods comprise 83%, bivalves 16%, while all other mollusk classes combined <1% of the collection.
+Overall, marine mollusks comprise 50% of cataloged holdings; freshwater species make up 13% and terrestrial taxa 37%.
+Gastropods comprise 79% of the collection and bivalves 20%, while all other mollusk classes combined make up <1% of the collection.
 Three quarters of the collection is from the Western Hemisphere, while 18% is from tropical Australasia and surrounding Pacific and Indian Ocean islands.
 The mollusk collection has unique strengths in land, freshwater and marine mollusks.
 The museum has the largest land snail collection in the world from Hispaniola, Mexico-Central America, Pakistan and Thailand, and also has especially large holdings from the southeastern United States, West Indies, Andean South America, Madagascar, Southeast Asia, and Oceania.
 Freshwater mollusk collections are strong for the southeastern United States, Mexico, Central America, Andean South America, and the Philippines.
 Large subtropical and tropical West Atlantic and Indo-West Pacific holdings characterize the marine collection, and tropical marine collections are undergoing rapid growth.
 These strengths reflect a former regional focus of the museum and research focus of the curators: on terrestrial and freshwater mollusks of Middle America and Southeast Asia, and on tropical marine mollusks, respectively.